Work

 Be careful what you sign

-Sometimes an employer offers an employee compensation along with certain conditions (a “package”).
+Sometimes an employer offers an employee compensation subject to certain conditions (a “package”).

 Before signing the document, make sure the amount offered respects the minimum provided by law.
 Read the entire document.
 Sometimes non-competition clauses prevent you from working in your own field.
 Also, if you receive a large indemnity, you might have to pay unexpected taxes.